robi56/harmful_memes_block_fusion/README.md

 2. To run image related models, related images must be aviable in both train_images and test_images folder</b>

+## Experiments

+We have used five types of combinations to design the relationship between entity and meme using block fusion and attention mechanism.
+As additional experiments, we used text data augmentation

 ### Args
 train_tsv_file_path - tsv file path of combined train data <br/>